VIDA-NYU/domain-discovery-d4/README.md

 ### Data Preparation

 **Generate Column Files:** The first command converts a set of CSV files into a set of column files, one file for each column in the dataset collection.
 Column files contain a list of distinct values for the respective column.
 Each column has a unique identifier.
 Column metadata (i.e., column name and dataset file) are written to a metadata file.
-During this step the user has the option to convert all column value to upper case (to make the domain-discovery process case-insensitive).
+During this step all column values will be converted to upper case (to make the domain-discovery process case-insensitive).

 ```
 $> java -jar  /home/user/lib/D4.jar columns --help